MTopal932/MTopal932/README.md

 ⏭ Planning to learn next: *JavaScript*

 ## 🎯 Current Goal
+# 🎯 Current Goals
-- Understand HTML structure
+- Build a strong foundation in HTML and semantic structure
-- Learn basic CSS layout and styling
+- Learn CSS fundamentals and modern layout techniques (Flexbox)
-- Practice by building small examples
+- Create simple and clean static web pages
+- Begin learning JavaScript fundamentals
+- Improve problem-solving skills through small practice projects

 ## 📂 About this profile
 This GitHub profile is used to: